MASS4ORG/mass4-site/content/guinevere/index.md

 :::col
-#### Data-oriented
+#### Evolving

-PanGui doesn't have a single abstract class, virtual method or component factory.
-There's no trick, really.
-It's just data, and the code that operates on that data.
+Guinevere is designed to evolve with your needs.
+Whether you're building a simple application or a complex system, Guinevere provides the flexibility and power you need to create the best possible user experience.
 :::

 :::col
-#### Simple
+#### Straightforward

-PanGui is non-pessimized.
-Everything is as simple and straight-forward as possible; we have been merciless when deleting code and complexity that is not absolutely necessary.
+Guinevere is optimized for clarity.
+Everything is designed to be as simple and direct as possible; we have been ruthless in eliminating code and complexity that isn't absolutely essential.
 :::

 :::col
-#### Fast
+#### High-performance

-When you stop tangling up a modern processor with spaghetti, it can really go!
-PanGui processes and renders most interfaces in fractions of a millisecond.
+When you eliminate the complexity that tangles modern processors, they can truly perform!
+Guinevere processes and renders most interfaces in fractions of a millisecond.
 :::

 </div>
 <div class="row">

 :::col
-#### Layout-capable
+#### Layout-enabled

-PanGui boasts an extremely capable and expressive layouting system, providing all the features you'd expect of a top-of-the-line modern UI solution, and then some.
+Guinevere features an exceptionally powerful and expressive layout system, delivering all the capabilities you'd expect from a premium modern UI solution, and more.
 :::

 :::col
-#### Stable in a single frame
+#### Single-frame stability

-Doing things the easy way is also doing things the right way.
-Idiomatic PanGui user code does not jitter and take multiple frames to "settle down"; it provides a correct and stable result in the first frame.
+Taking the straightforward approach is also the correct approach.
+Idiomatic Guinevere code doesn't flicker or require multiple frames to stabilize; it delivers accurate and stable results in the first frame.
 :::

 :::col
-#### Testable
+#### Test-friendly

-The input-output relationship of PanGui is extremely clear and simple, and every system is exposed and fully controllable by code, making it straight-forward to simulate any setup for testing.
+The input-output relationship in Guinevere is exceptionally clear and simple, with every system exposed and fully controllable through code, making it straightforward to simulate any scenario for testing purposes.
 :::

 </div>
 <div class="row">

 :::col
-#### Code-centric
+#### Developer-focused

-The programmer is a first-class citizen of PanGui; every feature is fully usable and controllable by code.
-No secondary resources, stylesheets or markup documents are necessary.
+Programmers are first-class citizens in Guinevere; every feature is fully accessible and controllable through code.
+No auxiliary resources, stylesheets or markup documents are required.
 :::

 :::col
-#### Cross Platform
+#### Platform-agnostic

-Since PanGui's only job is to turn input into a list of basic rendering commands, it is easily integrated into any potential environment and rendering pipeline.
+Since Guinevere's sole responsibility is converting input into a series of basic rendering commands, it integrates seamlessly into any environment and rendering pipeline.
 :::

 </div>
 </div>

-## Demos
+## Demonstrations

 >
-> We're about to show you PanGui - in its current state!
+> We're about to showcase Guinevere - in its current state!
 >
-> PanGui is still under active development and this website currently shows only a subset of features.
-Many core features like the retained-mode layer and input controls are still in their early stages and are not presented here.
-It should go without saying that everything here is subject to change.
+> Guinevere is actively under development and this website currently displays only a subset of capabilities.
+Many core features like the retained-mode layer and input controls are still in early development stages and aren't presented here.
+It should be understood that everything shown here is subject to change.
 >
-> All these examples are written in C#, and are created using our Win32 platform integration.
-As such, they are using an API that is idiomatic to C# and made to feel nice to use in specifically C#.
+> All these examples are implemented in C#, using our Win32 platform integration.
+They utilize an API that's idiomatic to C# and designed to feel natural in the C# environment.
 >
-> Keep in mind that PanGui is designed to be language-agnostic and will be transpiled to many languages, with C++ being the next target language.
-Where necessary, the user-facing API will always change to feel natural to use in the target language.
+> Remember that Guinevere is designed to be language-agnostic and will be transpiled to multiple languages, with C++ being the next target language.
+Where needed, the user-facing API will always adapt to feel natural in the target language.
 >
-> Also note that the UI code itself does not care about the Win32 platform layer and will be identical when targeting other C# platforms.
+> Also note that the UI code itself is independent of the Win32 platform layer and will be identical when targeting other C# platforms.

 <div class="container">
 <div class="row">